Microservices

 - Go to

-. - On the left side menu, click the
+Portal->Settings->Organization. - In the left sidebar, click on the

 - Click on